chaudhrysahil08/assignment/README.md

 - I have replaced the subscription_id's with mock values
 - I have also used mock_outputs to avoid dependency issues
 - I have only created one environment(dev) and we can replicate all the other environments in the same way
-- I generated the plan on my local with backend in Azure Storage account but did not do apply
+- I generated the plan on my local with backend in Azure Storage account but did not do apply due to non availability of multiple subscriptions
 - Provided the output of the plan in the text file - plan.txt which is at the root directory of the repo